Eks

 Arguments

-• name: The name of the cluster to associate the configuration to.
+• name: The name of your cluster.

 • oidc: An object representing an OpenID Connect (OIDC) identity provider configuration.